CDH-SC/WordPress/README.md

 ## **_Nginx_**
 Used on the machine to manage connections.
-By using the exampleSitesEnabled file, you can see that we are able to connect site10.wordpress.cdhsc.org to port 8010, which is defined to be container 10.
+Referencing the the [exampleSitesEnabled](https://github.com/CDH-SC/WordPress/blob/master/exampleSitesEnabled) file, you can see that we are able to connect site10.wordpress.cdhsc.org to port 8010, which is defined to be container 10.

 How to install